 Second course in the study of English for the workplace for students whose first language is other than English.
 Supplements language skills taught in ESL 100 and develops and adds to business English skills taught in ESL 099A.
-Learn business vocabulary, intermediate writing and oral communication skills, and
+Learn business vocabulary, intermediate writing and oral communication skills, and computer skills.
+Pass/No Pass only.
+Nondegree applicable.

-100 ENGLISH AS A SECOND LANGUAGE IV
+100 ENGLISH AS A SECOND

+LANGUAGE IV 5 UNITS